-As of January 1, 2012, each director, with the exception of Jacques L'Ecuyer, Frank Fache and Laurent Raskin is entitled to an annual retainer of \$15,000 and an attendance fee of \$2,000 for each Board of Directors' meeting attended.
+As of January 1, 2013, each director, with the exception of Jacques L'Ecuyer, is entitled to an annual retainer of \$15,000 and an attendance fee of \$2,000 for each Board of Directors' meeting attended.
 The Chairman of the Board is entitled to an additional annual retainer of \$10,000.
 The Chairman of the Audit Committee and Compensation Committee are entitled to an additional annual retainer of \$2,000.
 The Chairman and members of the Audit Committee are entitled to an attendance fee of \$1,000 for each meeting of the Audit Committee attended.

-The aggregate amount of such fees incurred by the Corporation for the fiscal year ended December 31, 2011 was \$22,000.
+The aggregate amount of such fees incurred by the Corporation for the fiscal year ended December 31, 2012 was \$126,000.

-The following table provides information for the financial year ended December 31, 2011 regarding compensation paid to or earned by the Corporation's directors (other than the three directors who are Named Executive Officers).
+The following table provides information for the financial year ended December 31, 2012 regarding compensation paid to or earned by the Corporation's directors (other than the director who is a Named Executive Officer).

-Name and principal position Year Fees earned (1) (\$) Share-based awards (2) (\$) Option- based awards (3) (\$) Non-equity incentive plan compensation (4) (\$) Pension value (5) (\$) All other compensation (6) (\$) Total compensation (\$) Dennis Wood Chairman of the Board, 2011 6,000 101,826 107,826 member of the Audit Committee and Compensation Committee Jean-Marie Bourassa Chairman of the Audit Committee 2011 6,000 84,855 90,855 John Davis Member of the Audit Committee and Chairman of the Compensation Committee 2011 6,000 84,855 90,855 Pierre Shoiry Member of the Compensation Committee 2011 4,000 67,884 71,884
+Name and principal position Year Fees earned (1) (\$) Share-based awards (2) (\$) Option- based awards (3) (\$) Non-equity incentive plan compensation (4) (\$) Pension value (5) (\$) All other compensation (6) (\$) Total compensation (\$)

+Dennis Wood 2012 41,000 - 80,925 - - - 121,925

+Chairman of the Board,

+member of the Audit

+Committee and

+Compensation Committee

+Jean-Marie Bourassa 2012 29,000 - 57,803 - - - 86,803

+Chairman of the Audit

+Committee

+John Davis 2012 31,000 - 57,803 88,803

+Member of the Audit

+Committee and Chairman of

+the Compensation

+Committee

+Pierre Shoiry 2012 25,000 - 57,803 - - 82,803

+Member of the

+Compensation Committee

-- (1) This amount represents the aggregate of the annual retainer and meeting attendance fees paid to the director as described above. - (2) The Corporation does have a share-based compensation plan in the form of the RSU Plan.
-As at December 31, 2011, no RSUs have been granted to directors under the RSU Plan. - (3) This column sets out the total value of stock options granted to the directors during the seven-month fiscal year.
-These figures do not reflect the current value of stock options or the value, if any, that may be realized if and when the stock options are exercise.
-The value of stock options shown in this column was calculated using the Black-Scholes option pricing model at the time of grant, using the same assumptions used for determining the equity-based compensation expense with respect to options granted to officers of the Corporation presented in the Corporation's financial statements for the seven-month fiscal year ended December 31, 2011, in accordance with generally accepted accounting principles.
+(1) This amount represents the aggregate of the annual retainer and meeting attendance fees paid to the director as described above.

+(3) This column sets out the total value of stock options granted to the directors during the last fiscal year.
+These figures do not reflect the current value of stock options or the value, if any, that may be realized if and when the stock options are exercised.
+The value of stock options shown in this column was calculated using the Black-Scholes option pricing model at the time of grant, using the same assumptions used for determining the equity-based compensation expense with respect to options granted to officers of the Corporation presented in the Corporation's financial statements for the fiscal year ended December 31, 2012, in accordance with generally accepted accounting principles.
 These assumptions are:

-risk free interest rate: 2.325%
+risk free interest rate: 1.07%

 expected life of options: 1 year

-expected volatility: 40%
+expected volatility: 53%

 dividend rate: 0.0%

-exercise price \$8.64
+exercise price \$2.22